 - Confirmation of Permanent Residency (COPR)

-Travellers from the United States of America must provide proof that the purpose of their travel is essential (non-discretionary).
+Travellers coming from the United States of America must provide proof that their travel is essential (non-discretionary) in nature.

 HOW TO REQUEST FOR WRITTEN AUTHORIZATION FROM IRCC

-The email must have details for every travellers, including:
+The email must include the following details for each traveller:

 - full name